-Well … you need to create a personal profile because MixR is about building community and relationships with women-beings and like-minded people.
+Well … you need to create a personal profile because MixR is about building community and relationships.
 We want everyone on the platform to be using the site as an individual, not just as an organization.
 The first component of safety is to know one another so that we can nurture real human relations.
 Wonderful organizations have wonderful people to help them grow!

 On MixR, above all you are a person.
 The first step is about you creating your personal profile.
 The second step is about you creating a group for the organization you represent.
 No worries: you can share leadership responsibilities by choosing as many co-organizers as you want and you can easily transfer your role as a group organizer to another person on the team if you do not want to assume this role anymore.
 In addition, when you want to join another MixR group in your area, you will certainly prefer to join it using your own name.

 13 is the minimum age to be a MixR user (join a group, co-organize a group, suggest, or plan a mixr within a group).
 18 is the minimum age to organize a group.
 But it goes without saying that if, for example, the group is about wine tasting, then you have to be at least 21 to be involved.
 In the end, it is the group organizer who has final authority on setting an age limit for her or his group’s members.

 “MixR” is the name of our platform: our brand.
 When in lower case “mixr” refers to the in-person gathering organized within a group.
 This is where conversations happen.